GOP lawmakers, citing Pentagon emails, take aim at Amazon’s pursuit of cloud-computing business

 Levy, the attorney for Donnelly, said the inspector general’s report concluded that she “acted entirely appropriately and did not provide preferential treatment or greater access to Amazon or anyone else.”

-The emails appear to show Donnelly helped broker meetings between Mattis and various tech leaders, including Bezos, several of which took place in August 2017.
+The emails appear to show that Donnelly helped broker meetings between Mattis and various tech leaders, including Bezos, several of which took place in August 2017.

 In one email exchange from April 2017, Donnelly and another official agreed not to get involved in scheduling a meeting with Bezos.
 “We should stand back and let the [secretary of defense] schedule process work ― we should take no action to help.
 Not our place, not proper,” Donnelly wrote.